ybinstock/FacebookIntegrationIonic/README.md

 # FacebookIntegrationIonic
 Ionic simple app with facebook login function

-Run ionic start ios and the application should start in your emulator
+Run ionic run ios and the application should start in your emulator